TeamHeka/medkit/docs/user_guide/provenance.md

 ```

 We now see the details of the operations and data items handled in our main
-pipeline: a sub-pipeline[^sub-pipeline] created sentence segments and negation
+pipeline: a sub-pipeline created sentence segments and negation
 attributes, then the `RegexpMatcher` created entities, using the sentences
 segments.
 The negation attributes were attached to both the sentences and the
 entities derived from the sentences.

-[^sub-pipeline]: The sub-pipeline is displayed with the _Pipeline_ label by
-`save_prov_to_dot()` because the class name is used and there is currently no
-way to give operations a more descriptive name.

-To have more details about the processing inside the sub-pipeline, we have to go
+To have more details about the processing inside the context sub-pipeline, we
-one step deeper:
+have to go one step deeper:

 ```{code-cell} ipython3
 ---